Cruises, Santorini

 The residents of Santorini build cave houses due to the island’s unique geology.
 The volcanic eruption that happened in 1650 BC caused much of the landscape to become infertile and difficult to cultivate, making it difficult to build traditional homes.

-I recommend this tour wholeheartedly for your 1 day in Santorini itinerary.
+I recommend this tour wholeheartedly for your one day in Santorini from the cruise ship itinerary.
 We were a private group of four people and the atmosphere was nice and relaxed and the guide made sure to teach us a lot.

-The streets of Fira also feature numerous jewelry makers, tailors, and local artists.
+The streets of Fira also offer numerous jewelry makers, tailors, and local artists.

 If you are looking for a sustainable souvenir from local production, I suggest bringing home a bottle of Santorini wine.
 They also make lovely jams and spreads that make for amazing gifts.